Zafir547/Django-POS-System/README.md

 ## Features
 - Login Page with User authentication
 - Dashboard Page with statistics and graphs
-- DataTables with print, copy, to CSV, and to PDF buttons
+- DataTables with print, copy, CSV, and PDF buttons
 - Categories and Products Management
 - Clients Management
 - Sales Management